evenmn/sharpness/README.md

 ```
 ![](media/output.png)

-Generate synthetic again, but only compute total variation as a heatmap.
+Generate synthetic data again, but only compute total variation as a heatmap.
 ```bash
 $ python benchmark.py -s='xor' -t='blur' -m='tv' -o='../media/synth_tv.png' --heatmap --visualize
 Heatmap will be computed with blocks of size 32, and has image padding of length 16